Orville Jenkins Articles Menu

 Naturalistic Enlightenment Philosophy

 We cannot go into any detail here on the founding documents, but the documents are publicly available to all, as close as the local library, or on the Internet.
-The language of the founding documents actually studiously avoided specifically Christian terminology
+The language of the founding documents actually studiously avoided specifically Christian terminology.

 Reading from a biblical, neo-traditional perspective, the language may be compatible.
 But if we simply read our current biblicist concepts back into that creative language, we dishonor the facts of the matter

 The worldview appearing in those founding documents arises out of the new Enlightenment scientific concept that the world has an objective structure, and moral principles are then likewise derived from this constant structure.
-The worldview is a scientific Rationalism, not a devotional Christian theism.
+That worldview is a scientific Rationalism, not a devotional Christian theism.

 This is not to say that this scientific concept led directly to an abandonment of traditional moral values, but rather that the basis of society and morality was gradually shifting from a religious church-oriented foundation to a naturalistic concept in which even moral laws were thought to exist irrespective of any divine action.